Christopher-Schulze/Torwell/docs/ProductionCertificate.md

 # Production Certificate

 This guide explains how to provide your own server certificate for Torwell84 deployments.
 The application pins a certificate and checks for updates at runtime.
+Example configuration files are located under `docs/examples`.
 Follow these steps to prepare a production setup.

 ## 1. Generate a Certificate